-Nutritional needs vary depending on the type of exercise performed.
-Workouts styles are typically divided into four types: aerobic, anaerobic, flexibility, and stability.
+Nutritional needs vary depending on the exercise type performed.
+Workout styles are typically divided into four types: aerobic, anaerobic, flexibility, and stability.

-Aerobic exercise, also known as cardio exercise, is anything that lasts over three minutes.
-Lower intensity, steady-state cardio workouts can lead to an increase in fat burning, making it a great option for those whose main goal is weight loss[*].
+Aerobic exercise, also known as cardio exercise, is anything that lasts over 30 minutes.
+Low-intensity, steady-state cardio workouts can lead to an increase in fat burning, making it a great option for those whose main goal is weight loss[*].

-Anaerobic exercise is characterized by shorter bursts of energy, such as from weight training or high-intensity interval training.
-Carbohydrates are the primary fuel for anaerobic exercise, so fat alone can’t provide enough energy for this type of workout.
+Anaerobic exercise is characterized by shorter bursts of energy, such as strength training, CrossFit, or high-intensity interval training (HIIT).
+Carbs are the primary fuel for anaerobic exercise, so fat alone might not completely provide enough energy for this type of workout[*].

 Stability exercises include balance exercises and core training.
-They help improve your alignment, strength muscles, and control of movement.
+They can help improve your alignment, strengthen your muscles, and promote better control of your movements[*].

-- During low-intensity aerobic exercise, the body uses fat as its primary energy source.
+- During low- to moderate-intensity workouts (aerobic exercise), the body uses fat as its primary energy source.

-- During high-intensity aerobic exercise, carbohydrates are normally the main energy source.
+- During high-intensity workouts (anaerobic exercise), carbohydrates are usually the main source of energy.

-When you’re in ketosis, you’re using fat as your primary energy source.
-This can make high-intensity exercise, namely anaerobic exercises, more difficult at the beginning of your keto journey.
+When you’re in ketosis, you’re using body fat as your primary energy source.
+This can make high-intensity exercise a bit more challenging at the beginning of your keto journey.
 As such, it might have some side effects on your physical performance.